How to transfer a charity’s money, investments or property to another charity if it closes, merges or is replaced by a charitable company or CIO.

 - knows that any permanent endowed assets will continue as permanent endowment

-- means to use the transferred assets for similar purposes, where reasonably practicable
+- intends to use the transferred assets for similar purposes, where reasonably practicable

 Your transfer power resolution then needs to set out: